3LawsRobotics/3laws/docs/sources/getting_started.rst

 .. note::

   The ROS packages are installed into the global ROS installation directory.
 You will need to source the ROS setup script to make the new components available in the current terminal: ``source /opt/ros/<DISTRO>/setup.sh``.

   As with most ROS setups, adding a line to the startup file (ex. .bashrc) that sources the ROS environment is recommended.

 2. Start the control Panel
 **************************
-Before the Supervisor can be started, in must be configured.
-In order to configure it, a web-based Control Panel is provided.
-The Control Panel creates/modifies the file *~/.3laws/config/supervisor.yaml*.
-An existing (or backup) version of this file can be used if it is places in the proper location; however, older versions might no be compatible with new software.
+Before the Supervisor can be started, it must be configured.
+In order to configure it, a web-based :doc:`Control Panel <user_guide/control_panel>` is provided.
+The Control Panel creates if needed and modifies the file *~/.3laws/config/supervisor.yaml*.

+An existing (or backup) version of this file can be used if it is placed in the proper location; however, older versions might no be compatible with new software.
 If this file is copied from another device, please update the license.

 To enable the Control Panel backend service, open a terminal and run the following command: